defne04/DSA210-PROJECT/README.md

 ## **Conclusion & Next Steps**

 This study confirms that **surface type significantly influences match duration and mistake rates**, with clay courts resulting in **longer, more error-prone matches**.
-Future improvements include:
+Future improvements may include:
 1. Expanding the dataset to include **lower-tier tournaments**.
 2. Analyzing **player-specific adaptations** to surfaces.
 3. Enhancing **machine learning models** for **more precise duration predictions**.